SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 - selected_blog(blog id or 'default') Specifies which blog to use
 - tag_slug(tag slug) Specifies which tag to filter on
 - limit(number) Specifies the number of posts to add to the sequence
+- logical_operator(string) Logical operator which, when tag_slug is a list, specifies how to logically filter on the slugs.
+Must be one of 'AND', 'OR'

 ## ~blog_recent_topic_posts
 DEPRECATED -- see 'blog_recent_tag_posts'